DawMatt/trial/README.md

-# trial
+# Trial Software

-Trial various software
+Trial various software.

+Where possible trials will be via Docker.